The Huel Daily Superblend Formula Explained

 Huel Daily Superblend provides proteins, carbohydrates, essential fats, fibers, and key vitamins and minerals.

-Huel Daily Superblend contains gluten-free oats which are a source of a special class of fiber called beta-glucans that have been shown to have a favorable effect on cholesterol and blood glucose levels6, 7.
+The vast majority of Americans do not consume adequate amounts of fiber, with just 5% of the population meeting fiber intake recommendations[10].
+Huel Daily Superblend contains gluten-free oats which are a source of a special class of fiber called beta-glucans that have been shown to have a favorable effect on cholesterol and blood glucose levels [6, 7].
 Inulin, a soluble prebiotic fiber, can also be found in every Huel Daily Superblend meal.
-Research has linked inulin to digestive health because it feeds the good bacteria in the gut and helps them grow8.
+Research has linked inulin to digestive health because it feeds the good bacteria in the gut and helps them grow [8].
 What’s more, fiber supports digestive health by promoting bowel regularity.
 Tapioca is a starch extracted from cassava, a root vegetable, similar to sweet potato.
 Along with providing carbohydrates, the tapioca in Huel Daily Superblend helps with mixability and provides a smoother texture.

 There are three plant-based protein sources in Huel Daily Superblend, pea protein, faba bean protein, and brown rice protein.
-Each of these sources has its own strengths and weaknesses in terms of amino acid composition, and when combined, they can complement each other to provide a more nutritionally well-rounded and complete protein profile.
+Each brings different concentrations of essential amino acids to the formula.
+This means that when combined, they can complement each other to provide a nutritionally well-rounded and complete amino acid profile.

-Pea protein is high in important branched-chain amino acids such as leucine, which plays a key role in muscle protein synthesis9, and has a lower allergenic risk versus other protein sources such as soy and whey.
-However, pea protein is relatively low in methionine, but brown rice protein is relatively high in this amino acid.
-Brown rice protein is nutrient-rich and is a fantastic source of certain micronutrients such as vitamin E, potassium, and phosphorus and naturally contains two of the essential fatty acids, alpha-linolenic acid (omega-3) and linoleic acid (omega-6).
-Faba bean protein provides a good balance of essential amino acids including lysine and is also favored by our product development team because it gives a smooth and creamy profile.
+Pea protein is high in important branched-chain amino acids such as leucine, which plays a key role in muscle protein synthesis [9].
+However, pea protein is relatively low in methionine, but hemp protein is relatively high in this amino acid.
+The protein from brown rice is high in the sulfur-containing amino acids cysteine and methionine, plus it contains good amounts of all the others, but is very low in lysine.
+Faba bean protein provides a good balance of essential amino acids including lysine and is also favoured by our product development team because it gives a smooth and creamy profile.

 Flaxseed is packed with nutrients, fiber, and the essential omega-3 fatty acid alpha-linolenic acid (ALA).
-Studies have demonstrated that regular consumption of flaxseed may have positive effects on lowering blood pressure to a level that can significantly reduce the risk of heart disease and stroke11.
+Studies have demonstrated that regular consumption of flaxseed may have positive effects on lowering blood pressure to a level that can significantly reduce the risk of heart disease and stroke [11].

 Organic Superfruit Blend

-Organic tomatoes are rich in vitamin A and phytonutrients, one of particular interest is lycopene, which is the pigment that gives tomatoes their red color and is an antioxidant that’s been linked to better cardiovascular health12.
+Organic tomatoes are rich in vitamin A and phytonutrients, one of particular interest is lycopene, which is the pigment that gives tomatoes their red color and is an antioxidant that’s been linked to better cardiovascular health [12].

 Organic Antioxidant Greens Blend

 Green tea is one of the most popular antioxidant drinks in the world.
-Made from the Camellia Sinensis plant leaves, the green tea leaf extract is renowned for its potential health benefits, primarily attributed to its rich polyphenol content, particularly the catechin epigallocatechin gallate (EGCG)18.
+Made from the Camellia Sinensis plant leaves, the green tea leaf extract is renowned for its potential health benefits, primarily attributed to its rich polyphenol content, particularly the catechin epigallocatechin gallate (EGCG) [18].

-Organic mate leaf extract is derived from a plant native to South America and is a source of bioactive compounds like flavonoids19.
-Preliminary research has suggested that regular mate tea consumption may increase antioxidant enzyme gene expression20.
+Organic mate leaf extract is derived from a plant native to South America and is a source of bioactive compounds like flavonoids [19].
+Preliminary research has suggested that regular mate tea consumption may increase antioxidant enzyme gene expression [20].

 Organic Adaptogen and Super Mushroom Complex